operating-function/pallas/README.md

 ## Introduction

 Pallas is an event sourced, purely functional application platform, called an **_operating function_**.
 Every operation inside an operating function is ACID.
-Pallas is currently instantiated as a VM and can be run on Linux, Mac, or Nix.
+Pallas communicates with the outside world through a small set of frozen hardware interfaces and manages internal processes through an Erlang-style actor model.

 The platform ships with a minimal bootstrapping language called _Sire_, but includes an efficient axiomatic IR which can be targeted by mainstream functional languages.

 ### Problem
 _Software is being destroyed by accidental complexity_.
 Our most popular applications require hundreds or thousands of developers to build and maintain.
 This complexity benefits large corporations who use their dominant capital positions to monopolize and rent seek.
 This dynamic increases the cost of software, reduces the set of economically viable programs, and disempowers developers and users alike.